Wandering Pine is reader-supported. Thank you! When you buy through our links, we may earn a small portion at no additional cost to you. Learn more

 I’m still mentally and spiritually unpacking my trip to the North Shore of Lake Superior.
 It was so beautiful, I’m at a bit of a loss for words, but they will eventually come.
 So, lucky for you, this will be a two part post!

 One of the first things I did when I decided to thru hike the Superior Hiking Trail was make a gear list and start weighing things.
-My friends told me to think in ounces instead of lbs…and by October of last year, I found a pretty great excel format on Improbable but Possible’s blog.
+My friends told me to think in ounces instead of lbs…and by October of last year, I started putting everything into an excel grid.
 So, most of the Fall and Winter, I have been working on selling and replacing heavier gear through REI Garage Sales, Thrift Stores, Gear Swaps, and DIY Gear to lighten my load.
 I started the packing list last September and got to test it out for the first time this weekend.
 I had about 5-6 lbs of winter gear lobbed in there because I knew it would be cold on the shore, but at 28 lbs with food and water, I feel pretty satisfied with where I ended up.

 My goal was to take 10 to 20 lbs off of my normal pack weight.
 That’s a pretty big swing!
 I started backpacking with a 45 lb pack, honed it down to 35 and am now around 25 lbs.
 Almost 3 lbs of that weight came off by simply switching to an Ultralight pack that I made last month.